 Now Let’s Talk About Protein

-What, when and why are common questions I get asked when suggesting certain supplements to my clients.
+What, when and why are common questions asked about supplementing.
 We want to be making sure we are getting all our minerals and nutrients from the foods we are eating, but this is not always the case, especially if your diet consists of processed foods, conventional ready meals and junk food.

 The following supplements are a great addition to your diet and help to feed the body and the brain.
 Note: always choose quality supplements and make sure you do your research.

-Particularly in the UK, taking a good quality Vitamin D supplement is so important for our brain and body health.
-A vitamin D deficiency contributes to a whole host of problems including dementia, and with the lack of sunlight in the UK, especially in winter, it’s really important we are supplementing with Vitamin D.
+Taking a good quality Vitamin D supplement is so important for our brain and body health.
+A vitamin D deficiency contributes to a whole host of problems including dementia, and with the lack of sunlight in certain countries, especially in winter, it’s really important to supplement with vitamin D.

 Gut health plays a pivotal role in brain health and we must make sure that our gut bacteria is in balance.
 Getting a good quality probiotic is so important and helps to balance the good gut bacteria, reduce food allergies and reduce inflammation.
 Poor gut health can lead to brain fog, inflammation and again, even dementia.